Facts About Eczema and Staph Skin Ailments

-The key to treating eczema and staph skin infections is to know what causes these conditions and strictly adhere to the specified treatment on a daily basis.
-If eczema and staph skin infections are severe, consult a dermatologist instead of using over the counter medications.
+The key to treating eczema and staph skin infections is to know what causes these conditions and strictly adhere to the specified treatment daily.
+If eczema and staph skin infections are severe, consult a dermatologist instead of over-the-counter medications.

 Knowing about the source of infection is crucial to handle such situations.